awslabs/aurora-dsql-jdbc-connector/README.md

 ## Connection Methods

-The Aurora DSQL JDBC Connector supports the following URL format for connecting to Aurora DSQL clusters:
+The Aurora DSQL Connector for JDBC supports the following URL format for connecting to Aurora DSQL clusters:

 ### AWS DSQL PostgreSQL Connector Format